Transcript (edited for a better reading experience):

 One of the ways my partner did that early on when he saw fear in my face in an interaction with me, is that he would say, “Those bastards.”
 And in an instant, he communicated his care for me, his concern, and reminded me that I was safe with him and that he wasn’t them.

-Next, keep healthy boundaries by pointing out behaviors that don’t work for you without being critical or judgemental.
+- Keep healthy boundaries by pointing out behaviors that don’t work for you without being critical or judgemental.
 Just because your partner was hurt before doesn’t mean that you should suffer the consequences of their hurtful behaviors when they’re triggered.
-Continuing to accept behavior that doesn’t feel good to you because your partner was victimized, will just leave you feeling resentful and more likely to behave in ways that don’t support mutual healing.
+Continuing to accept behavior that doesn’t feel good to you because your partner was victimized will leave you feeling resentful and more likely to behave in ways that don’t support mutual healing.

 This is a small example, but you can use it to help you point out the behaviors that you find hurtful, asking your partner to change the way they interact with you.
 Not only is it okay to do this, but it encourages them to take responsibility for their healing.

-Finally, the last thing I want you to is to take really good care of yourself.
+- Take really good care of yourself.
 Healing a relationship that’s been affected by childhood trauma can be very stressful.
-You need to be your best self for the parts of your life outside your relationship too.
-So make sure to take time to do things that feel to you.
+You need to be your best self for the parts of your life outside your relationship, too.
+Make sure to take time to do things that feel to you.
 Remember that if you don’t take good care of yourself, you’re much more likely to get pulled into triggered behaviors, responding in a way that doesn’t work for you or for your relationship.
 And that doesn’t make you feel good about who you are.
-So thank you for watching and I’ll see you next time.